Periostin: Function

 Periostin is a secreted extracellular matrix protein that was originally identified in cells from the mesenchymal lineage (osteoblasts, osteoblast-derived cells, the periodontal ligament, and periosteum).
 It has been associated with the epithelial-mesenchymal transition in cancer and with the differentiation of mesenchyme in the developing heart.
 This protein shares a homology with fasciclin I, a secreted cell adhesion molecule found in insects.

 In many cancers, periostin binds to integrins on cancer cells, activating the Akt/PKB- and FAK-mediated signaling pathways.
 This leads to increased cell survival, invasion, angiogenesis, metastasis, and the epithelial-mesenchymal transition.

 In humans and mice, periostin undergoes alternative splicing in its C-terminal region, resulting in specific isoforms that can be observed in a broad range of cancers such as pancreatic, colon, and breast cancer.

 While periostin plays a wide variety of roles in tissue development along with disease, its function in tissue remodeling as a response to injury is a common underlying role in these different mechanisms.
 Periostin is transiently upregulated during cell fate changes, whether they are related to alterations in physiology or to pathological changes.
 It influences extracellular matrix restructuring, tissue remodeling, and the epithelial-mesenchymal transition, all of which can be related to tissue healing, development, and disease.
 Thus, it functions as a mediator, balancing appropriate and inappropriate responses to tissue damage.

 Clinical significance

 In valvular heart disease

 Periostin plays a critical role in the development of cardiac valves and in degenerative valvular heart disease.
 While periostin usually is localized to the subendothelial layer in healthy heart valves, its levels are highly increased in infiltrated inflammatory cells and myofibroblasts in angiogenic areas in atherosclerotic and rheumatic valvular heart disease in humans.
-Periostin has also been shown to increase the secretion of matrix metalloproteinase from valvular intestinal cells, endothelial cells, and macrophages.
+Periostin has also been shown to increase the secretion of matrix metalloproteinase from valvular interstitial cells, endothelial cells, and macrophages.
 It is thought that periostin plays a role in cardiac valve complex degeneration by inducing both angiogenesis and matrix metalloproteinase production.